Many users reported HP printer issues post Windows 10 upgrade. The printer stops working, encounters an error or behaves in an unexpected manner.

-During the Windows 10 upgrade process several updates are installed.
-This includes important software updates that enable fully functioning of your printer and other devices with installed OS version.
+During the Windows 10 upgrade process, several updates are installed.
+It includes critical software updates that enable functioning of your printer and other devices with installed OS version.
 Due to power failure or any other issue, the updates installation process may have interrupted.

 1. Type Change device installation settings in the Search Box of your Taskbar.

-2. Select the option labelled Yes, do this automatically (recommended) and then click Save Changes button.
+2. Select the option labeled Yes, do this automatically (recommended) and then click Save Changes button.

 Verify Firewall Conflicts

 Printing operation may also stop due to Firewall conflicts.
 Turn off Windows Firewall security software.
 If you’re using a third-party Firewall software, refer the Help documentations.

 1. Type Windows Firewall with Advanced Security in the Search box.

 3. Expand Windows Firewall with Advanced Security on Local Computer node.

 5. Set the Firewall State to Off in following tabs:

 Set Active Printer as Default